Peach Trees

 Why plant citrus in fall?

-• Nurture the Soil: The foundation of your garden is its soil—enrich it with organic matter to give your trees a strong start.
+• Prepare the Soil: Enrich your soil with compost or organic matter to give trees a nutrient-rich start.

 Posted by